cselab/Mirheo/docs/source/user/user.rst

 Running the simulation
 **********************

-uDeviceX is intended to be executed within MPI environments, e.g.:
+YMeRo is intended to be executed within MPI environments, e.g.:

 .. code-block:: bash

     mpirun -np 12 python3 script.py

-The code employs simple domain decomposition strategy (see :any:`udevicex`) with the work mapping fixed in the beginning of the simulation.
+The code employs simple domain decomposition strategy (see :any:`ymero`) with the work mapping fixed in the beginning of the simulation.

 .. warning::